08 Apr Urushi. Japanese Lacquer

-Urushi is one of Japan’s oldest and most prestigious art forms.
+Urushi is one of Japan’s oldest and most precious art forms.

 Once collected, the sap is filtered several times through a hemp cloth and the water content is evaporated from the raw lacquer, thereby obtaining the first urushi said clear.

 Subsequently, to obtain the color pigments are added; the red lacquer can be “colored” with addition of small amounts of iron oxides, obtaining red or black depending on the chosen oxide.